 - Workout and exercise consistently

-- Stop doing anything work related before dinner
+- Stop doing anything work-related before dinner and relax

 These are just a few simple ways to control your stress and lower your cortisol levels.
 The most important thing is to find something that works well for you.